 - Xylitol doesn’t raise your blood sugar like regular sugar (that’s why it is used so often in diabetic-friendly foods).

-- Xylitol actually reduces the amount of acetaldehyde that Candida produces.
+- Xylitol reduces the amount of acetaldehyde that Candida produces.
 This can help to reduce typical Candida symptoms like headaches and nausea.

 - Xylitol is good for your teeth because it doesn’t feed bacteria in your mouth like regular sugar.